DEFRA/ffc-helm-library/README.md

   runAsNonRoot: <boolean>
 ```

 #### Optional values

-The following values can optionally be set in the parent chart's `values.yaml` to enable the respective configuration:
+The following value can optionally be set in the parent chart's `values.yaml` to enable the configuration of imagePullSecrets in the k8s object:

 ```
 deployment: